 \subsection{On the guarantees for reward-free RL}

-For the reward specific setting, the horizon-free result of Theorem \ref{thm:rf1} may not be preserved, unless we are able to recover the claims of Lemmas \ref{lem:nsmc-var-dev} and \ref{lem:nsmix} with time-inhomogeneous Markov chains.
-Otherwise both the guarantees of Theorem \ref{thm:rf1} and Theorem \ref{thm:rf2} will still hold with perhaps slightly worse dependences in $S,A,H$, but not in $n$ and $T$.
+For the reward-specific setting, the horizon-free result of Theorem \ref{thm:rf1} may not be preserved, unless we are able to recover the claims of Lemmas \ref{lem:nsmc-var-dev} and \ref{lem:nsmix} with time-inhomogeneous Markov chains.
+On the other hand, the results of Theorem \ref{thm:rf1} and Theorem \ref{thm:rf2} will still hold with perhaps slightly worse dependencies in $S,A,H$, but not in $n$ and $T$.